superluminar-io/sac-workshop-web/content/lab2/_index.md

 - set `AllowMethods`, `AllowHeaders` and `AllowOrigin` in the [Cors Configuration](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#cors-configuration)

 ## Hints
+- Explicitly creating an `AWS::Serverless::Api` leads to a new API Gateway.
+This means the URL will change!

-You can find an example implementation here: https://github.com/superluminar-io/sac-workshop/compare/lab1..lab2?expand=1
+- You can find an example implementation here: https://github.com/superluminar-io/sac-workshop/compare/lab1..lab2?expand=1